SovannChang/BERT-analysis/README.md

 # Conclusion
 Before BERT, rich, unsupervised pre-training had been shown to improve low-resource tasks using unidirectional models.
 BERT took this concept and applied it to a more powerful, bidirectional model.
 It showed that pre-trained representations could outperform task-specific architectures for both sentence-level and token-level tasks.
 BERT surpassed all other models on most tasks, and still performed well when its fine-tuning was replaced with feature-based learning.

+#### Criticism
+The authors chose not to detail the architecture of BERT, instead referencing a separate paper (Attention is All You Need) and suggesting the reader look there instead, since their implementation is "almost identical to the original."
+Personally, I think that it would have been useful for them to include at least a high-level overview and a diagram so that interested readers could get a general idea of how it worked rather than being stuck with the options of "read another paper" or "accept that you won't know how it's structured."
+As far as I can tell, the paper was very widely acepted.
+I could not find any disputes, and BERT has been cited over 60,000 times and is used as the basis for many newer models.

 <br>

 ## Links To Further Resources